NonameMedia/firescript/docs/nodes.md

 FS Node
 -------

-Not going to be implemented
+Going not to be implemented
 ---------------------------
 WithStatement
 EmptyStatement